alexisdpc/Bayesian-bandits/README.md

 # Bayesian bandits

 We implement a Bayesian Reinforcement Learning algorithm.
-Suppose you are at the casin and in some of bandits (slot machines) there is a higher probability of winning.
+Suppose you are at the casino and in some of bandits (slot machines) there is a higher probability of winning.
 We aim to find the bandit in which we are more likely to win.
 For example, take four bandits that have $p=[0.2, \, 0.4, \, 0.6, \, 0.8]$ as winning probabilities.

 The aim is to find the winning rate of each bandit.
 We can use Bayes theorem and aim to find the posterior probability